NFDI4BIOIMAGE/training/_sources/content_types/notebook.md

 ## QM Course Lectures on Bio-Image Analysis with napari 2024

-Marcelo Leomil Zoccoler
+['Marcelo Leomil Zoccoler']

-Licensed cc-by-4.0
+Licensed CC-BY-4.0

 In these lectures, we will explore ways to analyze microscopy images with Python and visualize them with napari, an nD viewer open-source software.
 The analysis will be done in Python mostly using the scikit-image, pyclesperanto and apoc libraries, via Jupyter notebooks.
 We will also explore some napari plugins as an interactive and convenient alternative way of performing these analysis, especially the napari-assistant, napari-apoc and napari-flim-phasor-plotter plugins.

-Tags: napari, python
+Tags: Napari, Python

-Content type: notebook
+Content type: Notebook

 [https://zoccoler.github.io/QM_Course_Bio_Image_Analysis_with_napari_2024](https://zoccoler.github.io/QM_Course_Bio_Image_Analysis_with_napari_2024)